 What are official transcripts?

-An “official transcript” is sent directly to Canisius College from the institution where you received your degree.
+An “official transcript” is sent directly to Canisius University from the institution where you received your degree.
 In order to satisfy the official transcript requirement, your transcript must include your degree and date awarded.
 Please note: “In-progress” transcripts, or transcripts that do not include your degree awarded date, may be submitted for the application review process.
-Canisius College must receive official transcripts after acceptance into your graduate program to fulfill your admission requirement.
+Canisius University must receive official transcripts after acceptance into your graduate program to fulfill your admission requirement.

 Do I need to take the GRE or GMAT for my program?